Is Kelly Blue Book Accurate?

 How to Determine the Price

 If you are a buyer you should always look for excellence first.
-Pay the premium, even if you are paying slightly above Blue Book.
+Be prepared to pay the premium for low mileage gems, even if you are paying above Blue Book.
 Just remember that you can get a good deal on a bad car all day long.
 The trick is to get a fair deal on a great car.
 After all, the bitterness of poor quality remains long after the sweetness of low price is forgotten.

 So, in summary, KBB and Edmunds are just guides.
 They are not the be all and end all.
 Whatever the market will bear is what the prices will be.
 In the end it is all about the quality of the car rather than the accuracy of the price.